chrisleekr/binance-trading-bot/README.md

 #### Process

-1. Get next symbol
+1. Get the next symbol to process

-2. Detect buy signal
+2. Process buy signal

    - Get lowest closed price with period
-   - If current closed price is lower than lowest closed price, then **buy NOW.**
+   - If the current price is lower than the lowest closed price, then **buy NOW.**
-     - It will only purchase maximum purchase amount or less.
+     - It will only purchase the maximum purchase amount or less.
-     - It will not purchase if base asset, such as BTC, has enough balance to place stop loss limit order.
+     - It will not purchase if the base asset, such as BTC, has enough balance to place a stop-loss limit order.
-   - If current closed price is higher than lowest closed price, then _do not buy._
+   - If the current price is higher than the lowest closed price, then _do not buy._

-3. Chase Stop-Loss-Limit order
+3. Process Stop-Loss-Limit order

-   - If there is no open order but have coins that bought by the buy signal, then check
+   - If there is no open order but have coins enough to sell, then check
-     - Get last purchase price
+     - Get last buy price from the cache
-     - If current closed price is higher than minimum profit percentage \* last purchase price, then **place Stop-Loss-Limit order.**
+     - If the current price is higher than the minimum profit percentage _last buy price_, then **place Stop-Loss-Limit order.**
      - Otherwise, _do not place Stop-Loss-Limit order._
-   - If there is an open Stop-Loss-Limit order, then check current closed price.
+   - If there is an opened Stop-Loss-Limit order, then check the current price.
-     - If current closed price is higher than stop price, then cancel the open order.
-So it can be place new Stop-Loss-Limit order.
+     - If the current price is higher than stop price, then cancel the open order.
+Then it will place new Stop-Loss-Limit order in next process.

 ## Environment Parameters